MakeSchool-Tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User/content.md

 1. Create subreddits
 1. Sign up and Login
 1. **Association posts and comments with their author**
     1. Check authentication and make `req.user` and `currentUser` objects
     1. Add `author` attribute to comments and posts
     1. Save the user as the author of posts
     1. Display the author's username on posts and comments
 1. Make comments on comments
-1. Vote a post up
+1. Vote a post up or down

 # Checking Login Status